Hôtel Solvay

 The Hôtel Solvay (Hôtel Solvay; Hotel Solvay), also known as the Solvay House, is a large historic town house in Brussels, Belgium.
 It was designed by Victor Horta for Armand Solvay, the son of the chemist and industrialist Ernest Solvay, and built between 1895 and 1900, in Art Nouveau style.
-It is located at 224, avenue Louise/Louizalaan, not far from the Hôtel Max Hallet, another remarkable Art Nouveau building by Horta.
+It is located at 224, avenue Louise/Louizalaan, not far from the Hôtel Max Hallet, another Art Nouveau building by Horta.

 Together with three other town houses of Victor Horta, including Horta's own house and workshop, it was added to the UNESCO World Heritage list in 2000 as the core of epoch-making urban residences that Horta designed before 1900.

 History

 The Hôtel Solvay was designed and built by Victor Horta, between 1895 and 1900, to serve as a private residence for Armand Solvay, the son of the chemist, industrialist and philanthropist Ernest Solvay.
 For this wealthy patron, Horta could spend a fortune on precious materials and expensive details.
 He designed every single detail: furniture, carpets, light fittings, tableware and even the doorbell.
 He used expensive materials such as marble, onyx, bronze, tropical woods, etc. For the decoration of the staircase, he cooperated with the pointillist painter Théo van Rysselberghe.

 The Hôtel Solvay and most of its content remained intact thanks to the Wittamer family.
 They acquired the house in the 1950s and did the utmost to preserve and restore it.
 The house was a private property until 2021, and could only be visited by appointment and under strict conditions.
 On 23 January 2021, the building began to operate as a museum, and currently accept visitors five days a month on selected timeslots.